thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *Still, for transformations between spaces of the same dimension - when this comparison is meaningful, a question arises: How much bigger or smaller does the space get?
 In the 1-dimensional case $x \times \alpha = y$, this factor is simply $\alpha$.
 In N-dimensional space, however, how do we get such factor from an N-by-N matrix?*

-You are asking all the right questions!
-The point of Linear Algebra is really studying these transformations inside-out, characterizing them, breaking them apart, or undoing them entirely.
-Volume contraction or expansion is just one of these studies.
-The keyword for your question here is *Determinant of a Matrix*.
-But let's take a break here?
-We'll come back with many more interesting findings :)
+We can do so by first setting the original box to have a volume of $1$, then compute the volume of the resulting box after transformation.
+We have not discussed, however, exactly how to do the second step.
+The keyword for our answer here is *Determinant of $V$*.
+But first let's take a break here?
+We'll come back with many more interesting findings.